Overview

 Certification

-• Statement of Attainment for MAR10224 Certificate I in Maritime Operations to apply for a General Purpose Hand NC Certificate of Competency
+Qualification for MAR10224 Certificate I in Maritime Operations to apply for a General Purpose Hand NC Certificate of Competency with AMSA (Australian Maritime Safety Authority).

 Requirements for the issue of the final AMSA Certificate of Competency (General Purpose Hand NC):